Food security in Mexico

 Mexico has sought to ensure food security through its history.
 Yet, despite various efforts, Mexico continues to lack national food and nutrition strategies that secure food security for the people.
-Food security is defined as "when all people, at all times, have physical and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life" by the World Food Summit in 1996.
 As a large country of more than 100 million people, planning and executing social policies are complex tasks.
 Although Mexico has been expanding its food and nutrition programs that have been expected, and to some degree, have contributed to increases in health and nutrition, food security, particularly as it relates to obesity and malnutrition, still remains a relevant public health problem.
+Although food availability is not the issue, severe deficiencies in the accessibility of food contribute to insecurity.

+Between 2003 and 2005, the total Mexican food supply was well above the level sufficient to meet the requirement of the Mexican population, averaging 3,270 kilocalories per daily capita, which is higher than the minimum requirements of 1,850 kilocalories per daily capita.
+However, at least 10 percent of the population in every Mexican state suffers from inadequate food access.
+In nine states, 25–35 percent live in food-insecure households.
+More than 10 percent of the population of seven Mexican states falls into the category of Serious Food Insecurity.

+The issue of food inaccessibility is magnified by chronic child malnutrition, as well as obesity in children, adolescents, and families.

+Mexico is vulnerable to drought, which can cripple agriculture.

 Introduction

 The multifaceted nature of food security includes the combination of four elements:

 Food insecurity is a situation of limited or uncertain availability or ability to acquire safe and nutritious foods.
 It has been associated with negative impacts on human development such as increased poverty and inequality and with adverse health outcomes such as increased risk of being obese.
 Food insecurity has also been correlated with poor economic growth.

 In Mexico, differences in parts of the country are caused by factors such as socioeconomic status and urban/rural residence.
 The North region is the most industrialized, has a high per capital income and infrastructure, and has sufficient access to basic services.
 Although less developed than the North, the Central region still consists of large developed cities like Guadalajara.
 The South region is the least developed, has the most rural and indigenous inhabitants in Mexico, and has insufficient access to basic services.
 Therefore, health issues like infectious diseases and undernutrition are especially prevalent.